jawah/niquests/docs/user/quickstart.rst

 We can read the content of the server's response.
 Consider the GitHub timeline again::

-    >>> import requests
+    >>> import niquests

     >>> r = niquests.get('https://api.github.com/events')
     >>> r.text
     '[{"repository":{"open_issues":0,"url":"https://github.com/...

-Requests will automatically decode content from the server.
+Niquests will automatically decode content from the server.
 Most unicode charsets are seamlessly decoded.

-When you make a request, Requests makes educated guesses about the encoding of the response based on the HTTP headers.
-The text encoding guessed by Requests is used when you access ``r.text``.
-You can find out what encoding Requests is using, and change it, using the ``r.encoding`` property::
+When you make a request, Niquests makes educated guesses about the encoding of the response based on the HTTP headers.
+The text encoding guessed by Niquests is used when you access ``r.text``.
+You can find out what encoding Niquests is using, and change it, using the ``r.encoding`` property::

     >>> r.encoding
     'utf-8'
     >>> r.encoding = 'ISO-8859-1'

+.. warning:: If Niquests is unable to decode the content to string with confidence, it simply return None.

 If you change the encoding, Requests will use the new value of ``r.encoding`` whenever you call ``r.text``.
 You might want to do this in any situation where